helm/helm/docs/using_helm.md

 A release version is an incremental revision.
 Every time an install, upgrade, or rollback happens, the revision number is incremented by 1.
 The first revision number is always 1.

+## Helpful Options for Install/Upgrade/Rollback
+There are several other helpful options you can specify for customizing the behavior of Helm during an install/upgrade/rollback.
+Please note that this is not a full list of cli flags.
+To see a description of all flags, just run `helm <command> --help`.

+- `--timeout`: A value in seconds to wait for Kubernetes commands to complete This defaults to 300 (5 minutes)
+- `--wait`: Waits until all Pods are in a ready state, PVCs are bound, and Services have and IP address (and Ingress if a `LoadBalancer`) before marking the release as successful.
+It will wait for as long as the `--timeout` value.
+If timeout is reached, the release will be marked as `FAILED`.
+- `--no-hooks`: This skips running hooks for the command
+- `--recreate-pods` (only available for `upgrade` and `rollback`): This flag will cause all pods to be recreated (with the exception of pods belonging to deployments)

 ## 'helm delete': Deleting a Release